 Nicholas Sparks is a bestselling author with nearly 20 novels to his name, a majority of which rose to the top of the New York Times Bestseller List.
-Several of Sparks’ works have been turned into movies with multimillion-dollar box office grosses.
+Several of Sparks’ works have been turned into movies with multimillion-dollar box office earnings.
 These novels exemplify what it means to discover true love, even in times of loss, heartache and life lessons.
-Here’s a list of his most enduring works.
+For those times when you want something really unapologetically romantic, or just need a good cry, check out some of these beautifully-written tear-jerkers!

 1. The Notebook

 “The Notebook” was Sparks’ first published novel and, perhaps, his most famous.
 He didn’t have to look far for the inspiration; his wife’s grandparents were married for more than 60 years, a testament to how true love lasts a lifetime.
 The story follows Noah and Allie as they connect after having an brief, intense relationship as teenagers.
-The couple’s life circumstances get in the way, and Noah reconnects with Allie as she suffers from Alzheimer’s in a nursing home.
-He reads her a story about how their lives could have been had they found a way to stay together, which gives Allie some comfort as she slowly deteriorates.
+The couple’s life circumstances get in the way, and Noah writes to Allie every day for a year, but he receives no replies.
+At the end of the movie, Noah struggles to reconnect with Allie as she suffers from Alzheimer’s in a nursing home.
+He reads her a story about their romance as a way to reach out to Allie as she slowly deteriorates.
+This movie is both happy and heartbreaking all at once.

 2. A Walk to Remember